General Motors Technical Center: 1990s and 2000s renovations

-In anticipation of a renovation, GM requested a tax abatement for the site in 1997, and Warren's government offered abatements of up to 50%.
+Ahead of a planned renovation, GM requested a tax abatement for the site in 1997, and Warren's government offered abatements of up to 50%.
 That August, GM indicated it would spend $50 million on a climatic wind tunnel on the campus.
 GM formally announced a wide-ranging renovation of the Tech Center in November 1998, seeking to consolidate workers there from across Michigan.
 The project was to cost $1 billion, including a new wind tunnel and a new building, along with $900 million for renovations to existing space.
 GM did not want to conduct the renovation without $200 million in city and state tax exemptions, which, if approved, would be the largest tax abatement ever granted in Michigan.
-Under state law, since Warren was offering a tax abatement, the nearby city of Troy had to approve an "exit visa" to allow GM workers there to be relocated to the Tech Center.
+Under state law, since Warren was offering a tax abatement, the nearby city of Troy had to approve an "exit visa" allowing GM workers there to relocate to the Tech Center.
 The Troy City Council voted against the proposal, temporarily delaying the plans.
-Furor over the Troy vote led to the repeal of the state law, allowing Warren to approve a $91 million tax incentive for GM.
+Backlash over the Troy vote led to the repeal of the state law, allowing Warren to approve a $91 million tax incentive for GM.